 2017 William F. Mullen Memorial Teaching Award.
 College of Arts and Sciences.
 Washington State University.

-2014 Research Grant (Free Competition) from the Dutch National Organization for Scientific Research (€750,000), with Mirjam van Veen (Vrije Universiteit Amsterdam).
+2014 Research Grant (Free Competition) from the Netherlands Organization for Scientific Research (€750,000), with Mirjam van Veen (Vrije Universiteit Amsterdam).

 2013–2014 Scholar in Residence, Vrije Universiteit Amsterdam

 2012 Gerald Strauss Book Prize in Reformation History, awarded by the Sixteenth Century Society

 2011 Thesis Advisor of the Year, Honors College, Washington State University

 2011 Eric W. Bell Learning Communities Excellence in Teaching Award, University College, Washington State University